 “Bullying can lead to painful results not only for the youth who are bullied, but for the students who engage in it, the school, and the whole community,” “This is a very real and painful issue that kids are facing,” said Julie Hertzog, director of PACER’s National Bullying Prevention Center.
 “But they don’t have to face it alone, and bullying can be prevented if we all work together.”

 COSTUME CONTEST - Come dressed as your favorite Hero and show your support against bullying.
-Prizes will be awarded for the winning individuals and group participants who show their Hero Spirit in the most creative way.
+Prizes will be awarded for the winning individual, family and group participant(s) who show their Hero Spirit in the most creative way.

 All proceeds from the Run, Walk, Roll Against Bullying will go to Pickaway Family and Children First Council: Teen Task Force to address the needs of families and teens in our community...
 Some of the initiatives of the committee include: